fleetdm/fleet/tools/osquery/README.md

 Docker and docker-compose are the only dependencies.
 The necessary container images will be pulled from Docker Cloud on first run.

-Set `KOLIDE_OSQUERY_VERSION` to either `1.8.2` or `latest` (currently 2.1.2) to indicate which version of osquery that you want to run on your containers.
+Set the environment variable `ENROLL_SECRET` to the value of your Fleet enroll secret (available on the manage hosts page, or via `fleetctl get enroll-secret`).

-You will also need to set the environment variable `ENROLL_SECRET` to the value of your Fleet enroll secret (available on the manage hosts page, or via `fleetctl get enroll-secret`).
+(Optionally) Set `KOLIDE_OSQUERY_VERSION` if you want to run an osquery container besides `latest`.

 ### Running osqueryd